jonathanlermitage/manon/README.md

 * Spring **Batch** to schedule and manage some tasks
 * Spring **Cache** via Redis for application, and prefer an embedded cache provider during tests
 * **integration tests** and (some) unit-test via **TestNG**, because TestNG is so much superior to JUnit4/5... (better keywords, dataproviders, old/mature and very stable API, easily configurable, test suites)
-* tests work with an **embedded MongoDB** instance (for data) and HSQLDB (for Spring Batch internals only), that means you don't have to install any database to test project, simply run `mvnw test`
+* tests work with an **embedded MongoDB** instance (for data) and HSQLDB (for Spring Batch internals only), that means you don't have to install any database to test project
 * integration with some free (for open-source) services like **[AppVeyor](https://ci.appveyor.com/project/jonathanlermitage/manon)** (Windows CI), **[Travis](https://travis-ci.org/jonathanlermitage/manon)** (Linux and MacOS CI), **[Cirrus](https://cirrus-ci.com)** (CI), **[CodeCov](https://codecov.io/gh/jonathanlermitage/manon)** (code coverage), **[SonarCloud](https://sonarcloud.io/dashboard?id=nanon:manon)** (code quality), **[LGTM](https://lgtm.com/)** (code quality)
 * Maven and Gradle wrappers, and a `do.cmd` script that helps you to launch some usefull commands
 * code coverage thanks to **JaCoCo** Maven and Gradle plugin